efolenta/20-react-portfolio/README.md

 # React Portfolio

-This portfolio was built using the React.js framework.
+This portfolio was built using the React framework.

 ## Table of Contents